 What do I do to treat a green finger?

 There are a number of gold plating processes, including Physical Vapour Deposition ('PVD').
-This is a process than can be used for numerous materials but is often used as a way to apply one metal (in our case, 18k gold) with another metal (in our case, stainless steel, brass or 925 sterling silver, unless stated) to bond them together.
+This is a process than can be used for numerous materials but is often used as a way to apply one metal (in our case, between 1-2 microns of 18k gold) with another metal (in our case, stainless steel, brass or 925 sterling silver, unless stated) to bond them together.

 PVD is a vacuum coating process that utilises a titanium nitride that produces a brilliant decorative and functional finish.
 PVD is an extremely durable coating which is more resistant to corrosion from sweat and regular wear than gold plating.

 Gold Vermeil (pronounced vehr-may) is a term to describe jewellery that has a Sterling Silver base with gold plating at least 2.5 microns thick.
-Gold Plating is usually 1.0 micron so Gold Vermeil can last many years longer than standard Gold Plating.
+Regular Gold Plating is usually less than 1.0 micron so Gold Vermeil can last many years longer than standard Gold Plating.

-Our jewellery is plated using 18k Gold PVD Plating or 18k Gold Vermeil (see above).
+Our jewellery is plated using 18k Gold PVD Plating, Gold Filled or 18k Gold Vermeil (see above).
 This means that our jewellery can withstand more exposure to moisture.
 With proper jewellery care, your jewels will last much longer than standard coated jewellery.
 However, we still advise to not wear your jewellery in water to maintain its shine.

 Hypoallergenic jewellery is made from materials less likely to cause a reaction.

 The main concern would be if the plating wore thin, your skin would be exposed to the base metal.
-However, our pieces are coated using the PVD process (see above) with 18k (the higher the karat, the lesser the risk of reaction).
+However, our jewellery is either PVD Gold Plated/Gold Filled or Gold Vermeil using 18k gold which means they are safe for sensitive skin.

 In case of any faulty goods please contact us with a photo and proof of purchase details.
 Items will be replaced at our discretion.
 At this point, we do not offer a repair service.